7 Colors

 7 Colors (a.k.a.
 Filler) is a puzzle video game designed by Dmitry Pashkov.
 It was developed by the Russian company Gamos in 1991.
 The game was published by Infogrames for MS-DOS, Amiga, and NEC PC-9801.

+Gameplay

+The game starts with a board filled with colourful diamonds of varying sizes.
+On each turn, players recolour diamonds on their side of the board.
+Only adjacent diamonds of matching colours can be recoloured.
+By matching colours of the diamonds, players expand their territory.
+The objective of the game is to control more than a half of the board.